Morbius: Powers and abilities

 Even before he contracted the disease of pseudo-vampirism, Michael Morbius already possessed a genius-level intellect.
 He is an M.D. with a Ph.D in biochemistry.
 A biologist specializing in hematology, Michael Morbius is an expert radiologist and a Nobel laureate.
-His own condition as a "living vampire" and his frequent studies of superhumans such as Spider-Man, the She-Hulk, Martine Bancroft (when she was resurrected as an undead vampire), and the Werewolf (Jack Russell) have made him an authority on superhuman mutation, including those influenced by supernatural or magical forces.
+His own condition as a pseudo-vampire and his frequent studies of superhumans such as Spider-Man, the She-Hulk, Martine Bancroft (when she was resurrected as a true undead vampire), and the Werewolf (Jack Russell) have made him an authority on superhuman mutation, including those influenced by supernatural or magical forces.

 Experimental procedures have turned Michael Morbius into a pseudo-vampire or living vampire.
-As opposed to a true undead vampire who is reanimated by supernatural forces, Morbius is still a living being with no inherent supernatural or magical energies (though he has at times been temporarily affected or tainted by demonic forces).
+As opposed to a true undead vampire who is re-animated by supernatural forces, Morbius is still a living being with no inherent supernatural or magical energies (though he has at times been temporarily affected or tainted by demonic forces).
 As such, his abilities, traits and weaknesses are similar to, but do not exactly align with, those of true undead vampires that inhabit the Marvel Universe.

 Morbius' senses are somewhat enhanced, granting him greater hearing, taste and smell, as well as night vision.
 His talons are able to easily tear through flesh, bone, and wood (though not metal or concrete).
 Morbius' mutation has altered and increased the strength of his skeleton, as well as his muscle tissue.
 He has superhuman strength. allowing him to lift nearly two tons of weight.
 He has resistance to physical injury a few times greater than that of an average human being, making it more difficult to burn him, pierce his organs or break his bones.

 Morbius has advanced regenerative abilities (though his healing factor is not as strong as that of Dracula, the Lord of the Vampires or the mutant Wolverine).
 Given time, he can recover from many and multiple wounds that would be fatal for a normal human being.
-Bullet wounds can be fully healed in hours, while more severe damage such as broken bones, major damage to organs and severe burns may take a few days to recover (fresh blood will also enhance his cellular regeneration).
+Bullet wounds can be fully healed in hours, while more severe damage such as broken bones, major damage to organs and severe burns may take a few days to recover from (drinking fresh blood from living humans will also enhance his cellular regeneration).
 If the injuries are severe enough and he is not given time to heal before further injury or is unable to ingest sufficient blood in due time, he will succumb to his wounds and die.
 Morbius has also concluded that he would be unable to regenerate lost limbs and organs if they were completely destroyed.